vardigroup/FourierSAT/README.md

 Input: Extended DIMACS Format
 -------------------------
 FourierSAT accepts an extended DIMACS format which can handle CNF, XOR, cardinality constraints and Not-all-equal clauses.
+MaxSAT instances (.wcnf) and cardinality constraints encoded in pseudo-Boolean format (.opb) are also accepted.

 CNF: "[literals] 0"